radiantlogic-devops/cloud-native-lab/docs/troubleshooting.md

 ```

-## DOCKER-COMPOSE TROUBELSHOOTING
+## Docker-Compose

-To get the proper usage of docker-compose command run the command below
+To get the usage of docker-compose command run the command below

 ```
 docker-compose -h